-Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).
+Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).

-Full-time Part-time Total a.)
-Total number of instructional faculty 93 251 344 b.)
-Total number who are members of minority groups 10 8 18 c.)
-Total number who are women 67 155 222 d.)
-Total number who are men 26 93 119 e.)
-Total number who are nonresident aliens (international) f.)
-Total number with doctorate, or other terminal degree 70 90 160 g.)
-Total number whose highest degree is a master's but not a terminal master's 23 146 169 h.)
-Total number whose highest degree is a bachelor's 0 13 13 i.)
-Total number whose highest degree is unknown or other (Note: Items f, g, h, and i must sum up to item a.)
-0 2 2 j.)
-Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 19 65 84
+11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 85 223 308 11 b) Total number who are members of minority groups 11 c) Total number who are women 59 11 d) Total number who are men 26 11 e) Total number who are nonresident aliens (international) 0 f) Total number with doctorate, or other terminal degree 11 72 g) Total number whose highest degree is a master's but not a terminal 11 master's 13 11 h) Total number whose highest degree is a bachelor's 0 :\ Total number whose highest degree is unknown or other (Note: 11 1) Items f, g, h, and i must sum up to item a.)
+0 :\ Total number in stand-alone graduate/ professional programs in 11 J ) which faculty teach virtually only graduate-level students 23 63 86

-I-2.
-Student to Faculty Ratio
+I2 Student to Faculty Ratio

-Report the Fall 2016 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.
+Report the Fall 2017 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.